itzzzH/Poke-Count/README.md

 ## Please note!
 Because this is written in Python and compiled with PyInstaller and uses pynput to listen for global hotkeys while you're in-game some antivirus programs or VirusTotal scanners may show false positives.
 The full source code is completely open in this repo "pokecount.py"

+📦 What's inside the .exe?

+Since this is packaged with PyInstaller so you don't have to mess around installing Python yourself, the .exe basically bundles a few things together:

+    The actual PokeCount source code

+    A lightweight, built-in Python runtime so it can execute

+    The required packages—mainly pynput (for global hotkeys so you can count while tabbed into your game) and Tkinter (for the UI)

+    A small bootloader that handles launching the app smoothly